brodeau/aerobulk/README.md

 The $z$ subscript relates to the reference height above the air-sea interface (generally $z=10m$).
 $\vec{U}_z$ is the wind speed vector at the reference height.
-$\theta_z$ and $q_z$ are the potential temperature and specific humidity of air, respectively, at height $z$ above the air-sea interface.
+$\theta_z$ and $q_z$ are the potential temperature and specific humidity of air at the reference height, respectively.
-$\theta_s$ and $q_s$ are the potential temperature and specific humidity of air, respectively, (immediately) at the air-sea interface ($z=0$).
-If the _cool-skin_/_warm-layer_ scheme is used these two are deduced from the skin temperature, otherwise they are deduced from the bulk SST (default).
+$\theta_s$ and $q_s$ are the potential temperature and specific humidity of air immediately at the air-sea interface ($z=0$), respectively.
+If the _cool-skin/warm-layer_ scheme is used, these two are deduced from the skin temperature, otherwise they are deduced from the bulk SST (default).

-Any decent level of accuracy from this set of formula can only be achieved through the best possible estimate of the value of the 3 bulk transfer coefficient $C_D$, $C_E$, and $C_H$, namely the drag, evaporation and sensible heat coefficients.
+Any decent level of accuracy from this set of formula can only be achieved through the "best possible" estimate of the value of the 3 bulk transfer coefficient $C_D$, $C_E$, and $C_H$, namely the drag, evaporation and sensible heat coefficients.
+In **AeroBulk**, these bulk coefficients can be estimated thanks to a collection of _bulk parameterizations_ a.k.a _bulk algorithms_, which "attempt" to relate the value of these coefficients to the near-surface atmospheric stability and the roughness of the sea surface.